-Android and iOS are the two most popular mobile operating systems around, but in the hyper-competitive tech world there can only be one winner, and we believe it's Android.
-Here are eight of our top reasons why you're better off owning an Android phone rather than an iPhone.
+Android and iOS are the two most popular mobile operating systems around.
+In the hyper-competitive tech world there can only be one winner, and we believe it's Android.
+Here are our top reasons why you're better off owning an Android phone rather than an iPhone.

 Android has more apps

 The Google Play Store is where most Android apps can be found.
 The App Store is the app marketplace for Apple (iOS) devices.
 There are more apps available in the Google Play Store than in the App Store.
-Currently, there are a litte over 2 million available for the App Store and 2.5 million in the Google Play Store.
+At the moment there are a little over 2 million available for the App Store, whereas the Google Play Store has 2.5 million.

 In addition to there being more apps in the Google Play Store in general, there are also more free apps.
-Of those 2.5 million total apps for Android, 2.3 million are free.
-That's more free apps for Android than total apps for Apple.
-And while there are quality concerns over free Android apps, there are more options to choose from and you can try more apps out without cost concerns.
+Of the 2.5 million total apps for Android, 2.3 million of these are free.
+That's more free apps for Android than the total number of apps you get from Apple.
+And while there are some quality concerns over free Android apps, there are more options to choose from and you can try more apps out without any concerns about the costs.

 Android is more customizable